jeffreycwitt/pl399/docs/27-regulated-free-speech.md

 In their own ways, both Sunstein and Lessig begin by challenging a common assumption that the first amendment protects speech from regulation, **absolutely**.

-Both identify this view as "incoherent" or "naive", nd though Hobbes goes unmentioned, they do so for Hobbesian reasons.
+Both identify this view as "incoherent" or "naive", and though Hobbes goes unmentioned, they do so for Hobbesian reasons.
 Hobbes's great insight was that the pursuit of absolute freedom always leads to less freedom than would be possible if parties agreed to allow some restrictions to freedom.

 For Hobbes the war that results from pursuing absolute freedom keeps us in perpetual anxiety and risk of attack.
 This risk from others attempting to pursue their own freedom destroys any possibility of productive or meaningful enterprise or cultural activity.